kmdarshan/practice/README.md

 12. Graph Traversal (Breadth First Search and Depth First Search) https://github.com/kmdarshan/practice/blob/master/graph_with_dfs_bfs.swift
 13. Check if all permutations of the word is palindrome or not https://github.com/kmdarshan/practice/blob/master/check_palindrome.swift
 14. Implement a custom nsnotification center in swift https://redflowerinc.com/implementing-nsnotificationcenter-in-swift/
+15. Deleting a node from a binary search tree in swift https://github.com/kmdarshan/practice/blob/master/delete_from_a_binary_search_tree.swift